sparanoid/kai-12/README.md

 ## Download

-You can get the latest version [here][dl].
-Then upload it via WordPress built-in theme uploader.
-This theme has a custom theme update checker to keep it update to date as long as you activate it.
+You can get the latest version from [official WordPress.org][dl-wp] or from [my own CDN](dl-cdn).
+The later method you need to upload it via WordPress built-in theme uploader.
+It has a custom theme update checker to keep it update to date as long as you activate it.

 ## What's the Difference?